-The Governor with particular responsibility for SEND is Ruth Kershner.
-The SENCO (Beth McGreer) and SEN Governor are in regular contact but meet formally once a term.
+The Governors with particular responsibility for SEND are Ruth Kershner and Hilary Toulmin.
+The Inclusion Lead (Beth McGreer) and SEN Governor are in regular contact but meet formally once a term.
 Reports from the meeting are shared with the full governing body.